AndyMSSMLab/PHEWAS_in_CNV/README.md

 ```

 ## Read Depth generation and normalization
-The read depth for each Multicopy gene, Invariant gene, VNTR and their flanks were generated using mosdpeth [link].
+The read depth for each Multicopy gene, Invariant gene, VNTR and their flanks were generated using [mosdpeth](https://github.com/brentp/mosdepth).
 ```
 mosdepth -b "$PREFIX"_region.bed -f $GENOME -n $PREFIX $CRAM
 ```